Skip to content

 docker compose up -d

-See Installation for detailed setup instructions and Configuration for all available options.
+See Installation for all installation methods (PyPI, uv, Docker, Linux packages, Claude Code plugin) and Configuration for all available options.

 Architecture